Find resources / Articles / Introducing the Whakatipu Te Pihinga 2 booklet

 Overview of the Whakatipu booklets

-If you’ve not already introduced the booklets, explain that they’ve been written especially for all families and they have a special Māori focus.
+If you’ve not already introduced the booklets, explain that they’ve been written especially for all families, from a te ao Māori perspective.

 Te Pihinga booklet 2